 What is “hazardous material”?

-Under the trucking regulations, hazardous material is a substance or material that is capable of posing an unreasonable risk to health, safety, and property when transported in commerce.
-This definition includes wastes, marine pollutants, temperature elevated materials, and other materials designated under the federal regulations.
+Under the trucking regulations, hazardous material is a substance or material capable of posing an unreasonable risk to health, safety, and property when transported in commerce.
+This definition includes wastes, marine pollutants, temperature-elevated materials, and other materials designated under federal regulations.